 Postpartum Doula Support

-A postpartum doula is aprofessional woman who facilitates for new mothers an easy transition from pregnancy to one’s new season of life.
-When a family goes home with a new baby a postpartum doula (Doula is a Greek word and means "woman who serves") supports every member of the family unit as a whole by providing newborn care, breastfeeding/ infant feeding assistance and maternal recovery assistance.
+A postpartum doula is a professional woman who facilitates for new mothers an easy transition from pregnancy to one’s new season of life.
+When a family goes home with a new baby a postpartum doula supports every member of the family unit as a whole by providing newborn care, breastfeeding/ infant feeding assistance and maternal recovery assistance.

 If you have been anxious about how to transition your life from the birth of your newborn to your new normal life cadence then you would greatly benefit from the services of a Postpartum Doula (PPD).